wh1stlebl0werr/awesome-ublock/README.md

 Documentation of the current filter lists:
 - instagram-clean intercepts the API calls that load reels content & removes them all.
 Instagram posts are slightly broken due to there being changes in the interactive meta.
-Also hides sponsored posts.
 No class selectors used since Meta redeploys CSS every 48-72hrs, all rules use stable attributes like href and aria-label.
 - youtube-clean is a decluttering filter that removes shorts, algorithmic shelves, homepage clutter, sidebar bloat, and channel page noise.
 Strips distractions in video page, including merch, surveys, popups, membership nags, & paid comments.
 Bypasses YouTube's adblock detection and blocks select JS files for lighter page loads.

 Add the filter lists to your ad-blocker!